jerrycyip/streams/README.md

 # streams
-Basic React.js app implementing video web streaming with CRUD operations for authenticated users to create, view, edit, and delete streams.
+Basic React.js app implementing video web streaming with CRUD operations for users to create, view, edit, and delete streams.
+App also supports user authentication with Google OAuth API.

 ## Streams App High Level Architecture
 ![overall Streams web app architecture](./streams%20app%20architecture.png)

-Majority of the code is for creating the Client web app using React.js with redux.
+Note, majority of the code is for creating the Client web app using React.js with redux.